Background pattern

 1. What is ARAPRIDE 20 mg and what is it used for

-ARAPRIDE 20 mg contains the active ingredient omeprazole.
-It belongs to a group of medicines called "proton pump inhibitors".
-These medicines work by reducing the amount of acid produced by the stomach.
+Arapride 20 mg contains the active ingredient omeprazole.
+It belongs to a group of medications called "proton pump inhibitors".
+These medications work by reducing the amount of acid produced by the stomach.

 In adults:

 • "Gastroesophageal reflux disease" (GERD).
-In this disorder, stomach acid flows up into the esophagus (the tube that connects the throat to the stomach), causing pain, inflammation, and burning.
+In this disorder, stomach acid passes into the esophagus (the tube that connects the throat to the stomach), causing pain, inflammation, and heartburn.

-• Ulcers infected by a bacteria called "Helicobacter pylori".
-If you have this disease, your doctor may prescribe antibiotics to treat the infection and allow the ulcer to heal.
+• Ulcers infected by a bacterium called "Helicobacter pylori".
+If you have this disease, your doctor may also prescribe antibiotics to treat the infection and allow the ulcer to heal.

-• Ulcers caused by certain medicines called NSAIDs (nonsteroidal anti-inflammatory drugs).
-ARAPRIDE 20 mg may also be used to prevent ulcers if you are taking NSAIDs.
+• Ulcers caused by medications called NSAIDs (non-steroidal anti-inflammatory drugs).
+ARAPRIDE 20 mg may also be used to prevent the formation of ulcers if you are taking NSAIDs.

 • Excess acid in the stomach caused by a tumor in the pancreas (Zollinger-Ellison syndrome).